-The convicted person must have a defence counsel (Article 74 item 8)) during the conclusion of the agreement referred to in paragraph 1 of this Article..
+The convicted person must have a defence counsel (Article 74 item 8)) during the conclusion of the agreement referred to in paragraph 1 of this Article.

-The agreement on testifying is done in a written form and submitted to the court by the conclusion of the trial.
+The agreement on testifying is done in writing and submitted to the court by the conclusion of the trial.